Alluxio/alluxio/docs/en/ufs/HDFS.md

 $ bin/alluxio-start.sh local
 ```

+You may need to adjust the mount option if your ramdisk is not mounted.
+Check `bin/alluxio -h` for the different mount options.
 This will start one Alluxio master and one Alluxio worker locally.
 You can see the master UI at
 [http://localhost:19999](http://localhost:19999).

 Run a simple example program: